CascadiaDave/python-examples/readme.txt

 ollamachat.html is a javascript driven web page that displays a prompt box for new AI chat queries, and the query history, with the ability to delete some or all of past queries.

 ollama and mongodb must be installed with mongodb running on the standard port 27017.
-These Python modules are required:

 mkdb.py can be used to make the initial database.

+These Python modules are required and some may require an npm install

 from flask import Flask, request, jsonify from pymongo import MongoClient